Where Was Widow’s Bay Filmed? The real locations behind the fictional island

 Half Moon Beach Gloucester

-The beach was filmed at Half Moon Beach in Gloucester, a small, crescent‑shaped beach located inside Stage Fort Park.
+The beach was filmed at Half Moon Beach in Gloucester, a small, crescent‑shaped stretch of sand located inside Stage Fort Park.

 Image courtesy of Apple TV - Map